1. Home

 • Monitor Budgets: Per normal practice, continue monitoring obligated budget balances to prevent deficits while awaiting future funding obligations.

 • Access to Public Datasets: If your research relies on publicly available datasets hosted by a federal agency website, to the extent permissible under the terms of access, consider downloading the set locally to enable continued access or contact colleagues who may have already done so.
 For local preservation, please contact the Library at datasharing@uchicago.edu.
 They can assist with data preservation and advise on the appropriate action in line with copyright and other applicable law.
 Just because material is available online does not necessarily mean it would be legal to download, share and use it for research.
-Please visit our Database Resource Page for links to sites that have archived data.
+For more information on Data Archiving efforts, please visit the UChicago Library’s Data Archiving Website.

 Proposals & Pre-Submission